Trade Republic vs DEGIRO

 • You need access to specific exchanges across Europe and the US.

-• You want options, futures, or a broader asset universe beyond ETFs.
+• You want options, bonds, or a broader asset universe beyond ETFs.

 • You make larger, less frequent lump-sum purchases.